lysender/webhook-rs/README.md

 Exposes your private endpoints to the world.

+## Overview

+- Exposes a local endpoint to the world
+- Needs a cloud server to run the server version of the app
+- Supports two modes:
+    - Webhook mode - exposes an endpoint path
+    - Website mode - exposes the root path

 ## Motivation

 I needed a tool to expose a Github webhook endpoint for local